An alternative foundation of quantum theory: The main theorems and theoretical results.

 To this end, let $\Omega_\phi$ be the three-dimensional unit sphere, plot the values of $\eta$ along the equator $E$, and the values of $\theta$ along the great circle $F$ containing the south pole and the north pole.
 See Figure 1.

 Without loss of generality, we can let the values of $\theta$ and $\eta$ be equidistant.
-(If this is not the case, we can define new variables $\theta$ and $\eta$ by taking one-to-one functions.
-If operators are proved to exist for these functions, operators of the original variables can be constructed from the spectral theorem.)
+(If this is not the case, we can define equivalent variables $\theta$ and $\eta$ that are equidistant.
+If operators are proved to exist for these equivalent variables, operators of the original variables can be constructed from the spectral theorem.The spectral theorem is trivially valid in the finite-dimensional case.)
 If these values are plotted in a corresponding way, we can transform the values of $\theta$ onto the values of $\eta$ by a $90^o$ rotation $k$ of the sphere as indicated in the figure.
 Thus $\eta(\phi)=\theta(k\phi)$.
-This implies that all the symmetry assumptions of Theorem 4 are satisfied, and we have simply
+All the symmetry assumptions of Theorem 4 are satisfied, and we have simply

-\textbf{Theorem 6} \textit{Assume Postulate 1 to Postulate 4 of Section 3, and that there exist two different maximal accessible variables $\theta$ and $\eta$, each taking $n$ values, and not being one-to-one functions of each other.
+\textbf{Theorem 6} \textit{Assume Postulate 1 to Postulate 4 of Section 3, and that there exist two different maximal accessible variables $\theta$ and $\eta$, each taking $n\ge 3$ values, and not being bijective functions of each other.
 Then, there exists an $n$-dimensional Hilbert space $\mathcal{H}$ describing the situation, and every accessible variable in this situation will have an associated self-adjoint operator in $\mathcal{H}$.}

+This is a very simple and strong result, which can be taken as a basis for a large part of textbook quantum mechanics.
+Note that in the finite-dimensional case, all operators are bounded, and the notions symmetric and self-adjoint operators coincide.

+According to Postulate 3 of Section 3, there always exists a group $K$ acting on $\Omega_\phi$.
+One question is now whether this group can be constructed such that the symmetry assumptions of Theorem 5(ii) are satisfied.
+I will only indicate a constrution here, since Theorem 5(ii) is not used in the final theory.
+Take as a basis the cyclic group $G$ acting on the values of $\theta$, and let a corresponding group $H$ act on the values of $\eta$.
+Without loss of generality, assume these values to be equidistant.